oconnor663/blake2_simd/README.md

 ## Performance

 To run small benchmarks yourself, run `cargo +nightly bench`.
-That suite includes some comparison benchmarks with OpenSSL and libsodium.
-If you don't have those installed on your machine, you can run `cargo +nightly bench --no-default-features --features std` instead.
+If you have OpenSSL, libsodium, and dev tools installed on your machine, you can add `--all-features` to include comparison benchmarks with other native libraries.

 The `benches/bench_multiprocess` sub-crate runs various hash functions on long inputs in memory and tries to average over many sources of